 - Azure DW V3: support TARGET NAME OVERRIDE and TARGET SCHEMA NAME OVERRIDE in the writer, support SOURCE NAME OVERRIDE and SOURCE SCHEMA OVERRIDE with the reader, support custom query and multiple objects in CMD and MCT

-- Sharepoint online: support for agents running on Linux
+- Microsoft SharePoint Online: support for agents running on Linux

 - Preview of CDM Folders connector: new connector, with the ability to write to ADLS Gen 2 in CDM format, and then access the data from Power BI as a dataflow

 - Tableau V2: upgrade connector to the latest Tableau SDK

 - Greenplum: native reader and writer